SuneGadegaard/MifPA/Facility location/readMe.md

 if __name__ == '__main__':
-    instance_file_name = 'minCostCoveringData'
+    instance_file_name = 'theNameOfTheDataFile'
     main(instance_file_name)
 ```

-In the `readData`-functions the code in `readAndWriteJson.py` is used to read the data from a Json file.
+In the `readData`-functions, the code in `readAndWriteJson.py` is used to read the data from a Json file.